 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549 FORM 10-Q or
+20549 FORM 10-Q

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+$\times$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended August 3, 2019

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 1-4365

-OXFORD INDUSTRIES, INC.

-(Exact name of registrant as specified in its charter)

-Georgia

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-999 Peachtree Street, N.E., Suite 688, Atlanta, Georgia 30309

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$1 par value OXM New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer 🗵 Accelerated filer 🗆 Non-accelerated filer 🗆 Smaller reporting company 🗆 Emerging growth company 🗆

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of August 30, 2019, there were 17,034,929 shares of the registrant's common stock outstanding.
+TRANSITION REPORT PURSUANT TO SECTION 13 OR ACT OF 1934 For the transition period from Commission File Number: 1 ACT OF 1934 For the transition period from Commission File Number: 1- Commission File Number: 1 to -4365 OXFORD INDUSTI RIES INC (Exact name of registrant as specified Georgia 58-0831862 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 999 Peachtree Street, N.E., Suite 688, Atla (Address of principal executive offices) (Zip Code) (404) 659-2424 (Registrant's telephone number, includ ling area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$1 par value OXM New York Stock Exchange Indicate by check mark whether the registrant (1) has filed all reports required to Act of 1934 during the preceding 12 months (or for such shorter period that the regist subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 mont required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accompany or an emerging growth company.
+See the definitions of "large accelerated filer emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smalle er reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has ele with any new or revised financial accounting standards provided pursuant to Section Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of November 30, 2019, there were 17,040,004 shares of the registrant's common stock outstanding.

-OXFORD INDUSTRIES, INC. INDEX TO FORM 10-Q For the Second Quarter of Fiscal 2019
+OXFORD INDUSTRIES, INC. INDEX TO FORM 10-Q For the Third Quarter of Fiscal 2019